Competitiveness

 In the case of conventional bunkering, the price difference is very similar (average €1/MWh), so the use of LNG would not mean a big change in terms of competitiveness..

-On the western Mediterranean façade, if the Italian terminals began to offer the recharge service, taking into account the greater number of terminals, the reduced price of logistics services in Spain and the similarity of the MIBGAS and PSV indices, It would seem logical to assume that the final cost of the product would be lower in Spain than in Italy, as is currently the case in the conventional market.
+On the western Mediterranean façade, if the Italian terminals began to offer the recharging service, taking into account the greater number of terminals, the reduced price of logistics services in Spain and the similarity of the MIBGAS and PSV indices, It would seem logical to assume that the final cost of the product would be lower in Spain than in Italy, as is currently the case in the conventional market.

 At rest of the competing ports gas markets and LNG logistics services are not sufficiently developed to make an assessment of the potential cost of supply.